sditwyx/SgrE.github.io/_pages/about.md

 ----
 It will be regularly updated.

+2018-05 One paper was accepted by IEEE Signal Processing Letters.

+2018-05 I recieved "Oustanding Reivewer" Award by Pattern Recognition Journal.

 2018-03 I recieved the Nurturing Foundation of "Excellent Doctorial Dissertation" awarded by Shanghai Jiao Tong University.